Chibuzothon/Final-Project/README.md

 What Program Does:
 -Loads the path of a CSV file that has data on Afrobeat songs on Spotify.
 Then it reads the file and prints the data as table.

--Uses regular expressions and indexing to print out the row of data where the word "Boy" or "boy" shows up in the artist name.
+-Uses a regular expression and indexing to print out the rows of data where the word "Boy" or "boy" shows up in the artist name.

 -Then it prints out all the artists that have "Boy" or "boy" in their name into a column/series